 Is the raster data for viewing as an image or as input for analysis?

 Overall, when working within ArcGIS, the Image Service capability provides the information required to do analysis using the image service.
-However, if your application cannot connect to ArcGIS Server, then the WCS service is an ideal alternative.
+However, if your application cannot connect to ArcGIS for Server, then the WCS service is an ideal alternative.

 As an image